madmachineio/docs/docs/tutorials/overview.md

 - [**SwiftIO Maker kit**](./swiftio-maker-kit/mission1.mdx) - use the modules in the maker kit to finish a dozen missions.
 You will use these components to build simple circuits and program to make them work together.

-- [**SwiftIO Feather Playgrounds**](./swiftio-circuit-playgrounds/introduction) - learn basic knowledge about electronics and Swift language using an all-in-one kit.
+- [**SwiftIO Circuit Playgrounds**](./swiftio-circuit-playgrounds) - learn basic knowledge about electronics and Swift language using an all-in-one kit.
 During learning, you don't need to build the circuits as all modules have been connected to the board.
 BTW, we're still waiting for the chips for it.